 First, while most states prohibit taxpayers from claiming a state-level charitable deduction for donations that were also eligible for a state tax credit, three states (Louisiana, Oklahoma, and Virginia) actually allow this type of double dipping.* Since Oklahoma and Virginia do not allow taxpayers to deduct their state income tax payments from their state tax bills, converting non-deductible state tax payments into deductible charitable “donations” is a lucrative benefit.
 In Louisiana, where both state income tax payments and charitable donations are deductible, the benefit is smaller since only the portion of the donation that is not directly offset by a state tax credit triggers a tax benefit.

-Second, Virginia allows taxpayers to receive scholarship credits not just on cash donations, but also on the market value of any stock that they donate.
-This feature opens the door to additional profit opportunities for Virginia taxpayers.
+Second, South Carolina and Virginia allow taxpayers to receive scholarship credits not just on cash donations, but also on the market value of any stock that they donate.
+This feature opens the door to additional profit opportunities for investors in these states.
 When a taxpayer donates stock that has appreciated in value, they receive not just the state tax credit and state and federal charitable deductions already described, but also the ability to avoid paying any state or federal tax on the capital gains income generated by that stock.
-When donating stock that has grown significantly in value since it was purchased, the tax benefit of this "donation" can far exceed the actual value of the stock donated.**
+When donating stock that has grown significantly in value since it was purchased, the tax benefit of this “donation” can far exceed the actual value of the stock donated.**

 * An ITEP review of those states where credits are available under the personal income tax found that donations subsidized via a state tax credit cannot also be taken as a state deduction for charitable contributions in Alabama, Arizona, Georgia, Iowa, Montana, and South Carolina.
 Indiana, Pennsylvania, and Rhode Island do not allow charitable deductions of any kind.